sebastiantoh/tp/docs/DeveloperGuide.md

      * Should the user decide to open the data file, the ISO-8601 format may not be very familiar or readable.
 This increases the likelihood of corruption of data.

-* **Alternative 2:** Serialize them in a format that is human readable. e.g. storing dates in dd-MM-yyyy and durations in terms of minutes
+* **Alternative 2:** Serialize them in a format that is human readable. e.g. storing dates in dd-MM-yyyy format and durations as an integer representing number of minutes
    * Pros:
      * Should the user decide to open the data file, he can easily understand and make relevant modifications without corrupting the data format.